 While French Onion Soup is good, I do think that a good broth takes a long time to develop great flavor which is something I love about this recipe.

-In this easy French Onion Soup recipe, the onions and broth have the chance meld in the slow cooker all day long creating a rich and flavorful soup.
+In this recipe, the onions and broth have the chance meld in the slow cooker all day long creating a rich and flavorful soup.
 Not to mention, I’m a huge fan of slow cooker meals because I love coming home to dinner ready to go!

 It just seems to make the evening run that much smoother, at least in my house with activities, homework and soccer practices!